pseudo-psychic/IGTAPSaveSlots/README.md

-# IGTAP Save Slot Manager
+# IGTAP Save Slot Manager Plugin

 A BepInEx mod for **IGTAP — *An Incremental Game That's Also a Platformer*** that adds a 10-slot save state system — useful for TAS work, sequence experimentation, or just keeping multiple checkpoints.